 - env\file The env\file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
 Entries in this file should either be of the form "VARIABLE=value" or "export VARIABLE=value".
 The value may optionally be surrounded by single or double quotes.
-Variables in this file are subject to other sudo environment settings such as env\keep and env\check. - exempt\group Users in this group are exempt from password and PATH requirements.
+Variables in this file are only added if the variable does not already exist in the environment.
+This file is considered to be part of the security policy, its contents are not subject to other sudo environment restrictions such as env\keep and env\check. - exempt\group Users in this group are exempt from password and PATH requirements.
 The group name specified should not include a % prefix.
-This is not set by default. - group\plugin A string containing a sudoers group plugin with optional arguments.
-The string should consist of the plugin path, either fully-qualified or relative to the /usr/local/libexec/sudo directory, followed by any configuration arguments the plugin requires.
-These arguments (if any) will be passed to the plugin's initialization function.
-If arguments are present, the string must be enclosed in double quotes ("").
+This is not set by default. - fdexec Determines whether sudo will execute a command by its path or by an open file descriptor.
+It has the following possible values: - always Always execute by file descriptor. - never Never execute by file descriptor.